-Product/Product Candidate Description Target Use Status NiyadTM Lyophilized vial containing nafamostat for injection Regional anticoagulant for injection into the extracorporeal circuit Submitted an investigational device exemption, or IDE, and received Breakthrough Device Designation from the United States Food and Drug Administration, or FDA.
-Submitted a request for Emergency Use Authorization to the FDA.
-LTX-608 Lyophilized vial containing nafamostat for injection IV infusion as an anti-viral treatment for COVID-19 IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for disseminated intravascular coagulation, or DIC IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for acute respiratory distress syndrome, or ARDS IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for acute pancreatitis IND to be submitted following toxicology evaluation to enable Phase 2 study
+Product/Product Candidate Description Target Use Status NiyadTM Lyophilized vial containing nafamostat for injection Regional anticoagulant for injection into the extracorporeal circuit Received an investigational device exemption, or IDE, and Breakthrough Device Designation from the United States Food and Drug Administration, or FDA.
+Plan to initiate a registrational trial in 2023 and submit a Premarket Approval, or PMA, application to the FDA in the second half of 2024.
+LTX-608 Lyophilized vial containing nafamostat for injection IV infusion as an anti-viral treatment for COVID-19 IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for disseminated intravascular coagulation, or DIC IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for acute respiratory distress syndrome, or ARDS IND to be submitted following toxicology evaluation to enable Phase 2 study LTX-608 Lyophilized vial containing nafamostat for injection IV infusion for acute pancreatitis IND to be submitted following toxicology evaluation to enable Phase 2 study 24